AntoinePlissonneau/MolecularTranslationChallenge/AutoEncoder/README.md

 This is possible because of its U-net architecture, which allows it to focus on the aspects (color, noise, erasure) of the image that is most relevant for reconstruction.

+In addition, the results of the autoencoder will allow the use of a YOLO algorithm in the rest of the project, which aims to detect bonds and atoms in order to predict the corresponding INCHI.

 Here are some results generated on _test_ images not seen during training or validation:

 ---